03 Aug Relocating to the UK?

 - you feel lonely and isolated

-So, if you have relocated to the UK and you find it overwhelming, my counselling & therapy services in Shoreditch can help you.
+So, if you have expatriated to the UK and you find it overwhelming, my counselling & therapy services can help you.

 What’s the next step?